jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/buffer-overflow-series.md

 - pwn
 - buffer-overflow
 description: "Learn how to exploit vulnerable C functions to \"stack-smash\" executables!
 This is my writeup for the picoCTF 2022 binary/pwn series \"Buffer overflow\"."
+short_description: "Obliterating vulnerable C executables, with finesse.
+This is a tutorial on how to attack processes with \"buffer overflowing.\""
 category_column: "pico22/pwn"
 permalink: ctfs/pico22/pwn/buffer-overflow-series/
 thumbnail: /asset/banner/banner-buffer-overflow.png